 But don’t we need milk to build strong bones?

 If only it were that simple.

 Yes, our bones are made mostly of calcium.
 And yes, milk contains a lot of calcium.
 But does that mean that drinking milk makes our bones stronger?
-Nopers.
+Nope.

-Here's the thing: In westernized countries, we consume the most calcium, but we have the highest rates of osteoporosis.
-A study of 78,000 nurses found that women who drank more than one glass of milk per day had a 45-percent greater chance of hip fractures compared to those who drank far less (1).
+Here’s the thing: In westernized countries, we consume the most calcium, but we have the highest rates of osteoporosis.
+A study of 78,000 nurses found that women who drank more than one glass of milk per day had a 45 percent greater chance of hip fractures compared to those who drank far less.

-This isn't new news, either.
-In 1986, a researcher at Harvard researcher produced a graph that demonstrated a nearly direct relationship between calcium intake and hip fractures.
-The higher the calcium intake, the greater risk of fractures (2).
+This isn’t new news, either – scientists have known this for some time.
+In 1986, a Harvard researcher produced a graph that demonstrated a nearly direct relationship between calcium intake and hip fractures.
+The higher the calcium intake, the greater risk of fractures.